• Skip to content

 In the following article, you’ll discover:

-• What to do if you’re already gluten free and not in remission
+- What to do if you’re already on a gluten-free diet and not in remission

-• Is there harm to eating a gluten free diet?
+- If there is harm to eating a gluten-free diet

-While I wasn’t exactly excited about having a second autoimmune condition, I was hopeful that gluten and celiac disease would be my root cause and that getting the right diagnosis would help me feel human again.
-But the celiac test came out negative, and my doctor told me I didn’t need to bother with the gluten free diet.
+While I wasn’t exactly excited about having a second autoimmune condition, I was hopeful that gluten sensitivity and celiac disease would be my root cause, and that getting the right diagnosis would help me feel human again.
+But the celiac test came out negative, and my doctor told me I didn’t need to bother with the gluten-free diet.

-The medications helped me feel less tired (my sleep went from 12+ to 11 hours per night), and I was also less cold (I no longer needed two blankets at night!), but the other symptoms remained.
+The medications helped me feel less tired (my sleep went from over 12 hours to 11 hours per night), and I was also less cold (I no longer needed two blankets at night!), but the other symptoms remained.

 Digging Deeper

-• The celiac reaction – This is a reaction specifically to gluten, the protein found in wheat, that is mediated by the IgA branch of the immune system and results in damage to the intestines.
+- The celiac reaction – This is a reaction specifically to gluten, the protein found in wheat, barley, and rye, that is mediated by the IgA branch of the immune system and results in damage to the intestines.

 Most research has focused on celiac disease and IgE reaction testing, while IgG testing is still considered experimental.

-I had already been tested for celiac disease as well as IgE food reactions, but both of those tests came up empty for me- so I decided to try IgG food sensitivity testing.
+I had already been tested for celiac disease as well as IgE food reactions, but both of those tests came up negative, so I decided to try IgG food sensitivity testing.

 At that point, my condition was only getting worse, despite taking higher and higher doses of thyroid meds.